 Let's say that Betty is your best friend, you love her and she's normally a positive influence.
 But at the next party, the same thing happens.
 Every time she drinks, she becomes pushy and disrespects your boundaries and gets you caught up in some kind of trouble.
 At this point the best thing to do is stop hanging out with her around alcohol.
 You remain friends, but choose to socialize with her at school or the gym- wherever alcohol isn't present.
 Thus removing the opportunity for the behaviour without hurting the friendship.

 Removing the friend

-Sometimes this works out perfectly.
-But sometimes certain friends are a bad influence no matter where you hang out, and in these cases you should become comfortable with ending the relationship.
-The people you surround yourself with have a profound influence on your thinking, behaviour, and ultimately, your future.
+Some friends are a bad influence no matter where you hang out.
+Girls need to get comfortable with ending unhealthy relationships.
+The people you surround yourself with have a profound influence on your thinking, behaviour, and ultimately your future.

 It's called peer pressure for a reason, and it's one of the strongest forces known to man.

 Recidivism rates (a person's relapse into criminal behavior after going to jail) are astronomically high, with 68% of people released from prison getting arrested within 3 years, 79% within 6 years, and 83% within 9 years.
 It turns out that when you surround criminals with only other criminals, they actually become more inclined to commit crime and not less.
 Go figure!